Weather

 June marks the beginning of the high festival season, when France commits to celebrating everything, from music and wine to history and the arts.

-If you’re not crowd-shy, this is one of the best times of the year to be in Paris.
-Spend a morning café-hopping in the city’s historic Latin Quarter or in the Saint-Germain-des-Prés neighborhood.
-Order a glass of vin blanc (white wine) at one of the most famous left bank cafés, Café Les Deux Magots, and sit where Hemingway, Sartre, and Simone de Beauvoir once sat.
-Enjoy a picnic in Champ des Mars with a pretty view of the Eiffel Tower before finding your way to Île-de-France for ParisBeerWeek, a festive event dedicated to craft beer.
-And for a little cultural enlightenment get yourself to Versailles now that the Versailles Festival is happening.
+If you're not crowd-shy, this is one of the best times of the year to be in Paris.
+Spend a morning café-hopping in the city's historic Latin Quarter or the Saint-Germain-des-Prés neighborhood.
+Order a glass of vin blanc (white wine) at one of the most famous left bank cafés, Café Les Deux Magots, and sit where Hemingway and Sartre once sat.
+Enjoy a picnic in Champ de Mars with a pretty view of the Eiffel Tower before finding your way to Île-de-France for ParisBeerWeek, a festive event dedicated to craft beer.
+And for a little cultural enlightenment, get yourself to Versailles now that the Versailles Festival is happening.
 You can expect concerts of classical music, operas, masked balls, dance, and pyrotechnic displays.

-Rent a car or take the train (generally a faster option) and visit Samois-sur-Seine, just north of Fontainebleau and dance with abandon in the streets while the Django Reinhardt Jazz Festival takes place.
-There’s also the country-wide Fête de la Musique to consider.
-No matter where you are come the summer solstice (June 21) the whole nation comes alive with the sounds of music.
-Enjoy free performances taking place on the streets, in bars and restaurants, museums, concert halls, and in parks.
+Rent a car or take the train (generally a faster option) and visit Samois-sur-Seine, just north of Fontainebleau, and dance with abandon in the streets while the Django Reinhardt Jazz Festival occurs.
+There's also the countrywide Fête de la Musique to consider.
+No matter where you are, come the summer solstice (June 21), the whole nation comes alive with the sounds of music.
+Enjoy free performances on the streets, in bars and restaurants, museums, concert halls, and parks.

 Chat with a local specialist who can help organize your trip.